-Omdia also tracks the vendors active across different network domains that are currently supporting live commercial networks in eight countries where network rollouts are in advanced stages: Australia, Canada, China, Japan, South Korea, the UK, the US, and India (the latter was added in this edition).
+Omdia also tracks the vendors active across different network domains that are currently supporting live commercial networks in eight countries where network rollouts are in advanced stages: Australia, Canada, China, Japan, South Korea, the UK, the US, and India.
 Vendor data was gathered using Omdia's sources, including the Telecoms Vendor Contract Database, which captures publicly available service provider contract information.

 Several vendors provide products and solutions across several mobile network domains.
 Vendors that operate in multiple domains are counted for each domain where we have identified an active partnership.
-Overall, as of March 2023, the US had 36 active vendor partnerships across the four mobile network domains; the UK had 32, Japan 27, China 23, India 21, South Korea 20, Australia 13, and Canada 12.
-The ecosystem of vendors remains largely the same as in the previous year, but a few new active vendors were identified in Australia, Japan, the UK, and the US.
+Overall, as of September 2023, the US had 36 active vendor partnerships across the four mobile network domains; the UK had 33, Japan 27, China 23, India 22, South Korea 21, Australia 13, and Canada 12.
+The ecosystem of vendors remains largely the same as in 2022, but a few new active vendors were identified in the UK, India, and South Korea.